xLucasSA/heroes-battle/README.md

 - **Tailwind CSS**: You can customize the styles by modifying the `tailwind.config.js` file and adding Tailwind CSS classes to your components.
 - **Material-UI**: To customize Material-UI components, you can use the theming system provided by the library.

-## Known Issues

-- CORS issues when making requests to the API.
-Ensure that the API allows requests from your local domain.

 ## Contribution

 Contributions are welcome!
 Feel free to open issues and pull requests.